 Instructions

-- Whisk together the flour, sugar and salt in a large bowl.
+- Whisk together the flour, sugar and salt in a large mixing bowl.
 Make a well in the center and add 3 eggs and oil.
 Whisk the eggs, pulling a little bit of flour into the center to make a paste.

 - Pour the yeast mixture into the well.
 Stir with a wooden spoon until combined.
-The dough will be shaggy.
+The bread dough will be shaggy.

 - Preheat oven to 200 degrees.